shayan-sethi/counselor-idea/README.md

 ### 1. Prerequisites
 - Python 3.10 or higher.
-- A Gemini API Key from Google AI Studio.
+- A GROQ API Key

 ### 2. Installation
 Clone the repository and navigate to the project directory: